veets639/TripleX/README.md

 - **Legal Compliance**: This toolkit is intended for educational and personal use.
 Users are responsible for ensuring they comply with all applicable laws, regulations, and terms of service of the websites they interact with.
 - **Content Rights**: Downloading and distributing copyrighted material without permission may infringe on intellectual property rights.
-- **Adult Content**: Some downloaders may interact with websites containing adult content.
+- **Content Sensitivity**: Some downloaders may interact with websites containing sensitive content.
 Users should be aware of and comply with all legal age restrictions and content regulations in their jurisdiction.
 - **No Liability**: The authors and contributors of this project are not liable for any misuse of the toolkit.

 ---